 One and a half meters away

-This is an ideal rule for the virus because it prefers to spread indoors.
+That is an ideal rule for the virus because it spreads preferably indoors.
 Thanks to the 1.5 meter rule, people think that they can be in the same room for a long time, as long as they keep their distance.
 Working from home is a good example of this.
-The virus therefore has every opportunity to spread through one or more rooms and to mix with the breath of all those present – which may include a few susceptible people.
-Provide an air conditioner or air heater so that the air dries thoroughly.
-With mechanical ventilation, you help the virus to reach other rooms as well.
+The virus therefore has every opportunity to spread through one or more rooms and mix with the breath of everyone present - including perhaps some susceptible people.
+Provide air conditioning or air heating so that the air dries thoroughly.
+Mechanical ventilation helps the virus to reach other rooms.

 Calling a GP